vene/vene.github.io/content/blog/mirror.md

 Some of the most popular strategies for handling constraints, while seemingly very different at first sight, are deeply connected.
 In this post, we will explore these connections and demonstrate them in PyTorch on a friendly example.

+In particular, we show that mirror descent is equivalent to gradient descent on a reparametrized objective with straight-through gradients: replacing a constrained variable $x$ with $\sigma(u)$, but treating $\sigma$ as if it were the identity in the backward pass.

 **Outline.**